 Education

-Argument Against Regulating Child-targeted Fast Food Marketing
+Argument Against Regulating Child-Targeted Fast Food Marketing

-Accordingly, these debates can be solved by letting the existing self-regulation strategies in the industry to regularize the advertisement of food to children.
+Accordingly, these debates can be solved by letting the existing self-regulation strategies in the industry regularize the advertisement of food to children.
 These regulations are sufficient as they will control the type of advertisement and the way these advertisements are presented to the public.
 As a result of the self-regulation, the advertisements would not contribute to the weight gain and obesity status of the children.

 References